linkeddata/rdflib.js/Documentation/alternate-fetches.md

 ### A Browser Example

-This is a fully functinal script, just change the IDP and privateResource addresses.
+This is a fully functional script; just change the `IdP` and `privateResource` addresses.

 ```html
 <!DOCTYPE html><html><head><meta charset="UTF-8" />